 Like PAGE, the FUND model treats GDP growth as exogenous.
 It includes separately calibrated damage functions for eight market and nonmarket sectors: agriculture, forestry, water, energy (based on heating and cooling demand), sea level rise (based on the value of land lost and the cost of protection), ecosystems, human health (diarrhea, vector-borne diseases, and cardiovascular and respiratory mortality), and extreme weather.
 Each impact sector has a different functional form, and is calculated separately for sixteen geographic regions.
-In some
+In some impact sectors, the fraction of output lost or gained due to climate change depends not only on

-^d Using the default assumptions in DICE 2007, this effect generates an approximately 25 percent increase in the SCC relative to damages calculated by fixing GDP.
+&lt;sup>d Using the default assumptions in DICE 2007, this effect generates an approximately 25 percent increase in the SCC relative to damages calculated by fixing GDP.
 In DICE2007, the time path of GDP is endogenous.
 Specifically, the path of GDP depends on the rate of saving and level of abatement in each period chosen by the optimizing representative agent in the model.
 We made two modifications to DICE to make it consistent with EMF GDP trajectories (see next section): we assumed a fixed rate of savings of 20%, and we re-calibrated the exogenous path of total factor productivity so that DICE would produce GDP projections in the absence of warming that exactly matched the EMF scenarios.

-impact sectors, the fraction of output lost or gained due to climate change depends not only on the absolute temperature change but also on the rate of temperature change and level of regional income.^e In the forestry and agricultural sectors, economic damages also depend on CO2 concentrations.
+the absolute temperature change but also on the rate of temperature change and level of regional income.
+In the forestry and agricultural sectors, economic damages also depend on CO2 concentrations